joeljosephjin/gvgai-rl/Guidelines-Docker-GVGAI-RLbaselines.md

 CMD /bin/bash
 ```

-*PS: anaconda.sh jdk.tar.gz and Dockerfile should be in the same folder*!

 ### GPU version

-If you have GPU in your machine, you can use GPU to speed up the learning process.

-**1. Installing NAVIDA driver in your machine**

-**2. Installing the docker in your machie**

-**3. Installing NAVIDA docker** (It is simply a plugin to Docker to support GPU using in container)

-*(PS: The above three step can be refer to the existing blog. [link](https://chunml.github.io/ChunML.github.io/project/Installing-NVIDIA-Docker-On-Ubuntu-16.04/))*

-**4. Use GPU in docker**

 - In the dockerfile, use `FROM nvidia/cuda:9.0-cudnn7-runtime-ubuntu16.04` instead of `From Ubuntu:16.04`.

 - The version of TensorFlow and Pytorch should be GPU version.